marcus-cmc/Shockley-Queisser-limit/README.md

 ## Efficiency Limit: "Infinite" number of junctions

 The theoretical limit for tandem cells with a infinite number of junctions is about ~68%.
 (This number may be derived analytically, see [Wikipedia's page] (https://en.wikipedia.org/wiki/Multi-junction_solar_cell#Theoretical_Limiting_Efficiency) and the references therein.)
-But we can also use this `available_E` function to numerically approximate it.
+But we can also use this `SQ.available_E()`method to numerically approximate it.
 And we don't actually need an "infinite" amount of junctions.
 50 junctions is close enough to get the job done:

 ```python
 # 50 subcells, 0.496 eV (2500nm) to 4.2 eV with equal energy spacing